An SPF record tells the world who is allowed to send email from your domain.

 - First, check that you don't already have an existing SPF record.
 If you do, see the steps above instead.

 - Sign in to your domain administrator console.

 - Go to the page where you can update the DNS records.

 - Create a TXT record containing this text: v=spf1 include:_spf.quotientapp.com ~all

 - Save your changes.
 Note: some DNS changes may take 24-48 hours to take effect.

-- To check your handy work in Quotient, see Settings > Email domain verification.
+- To check your handiwork in Quotient, see Settings > Email Domain Verification.